Skip to content

 Beautiful Eyes

 My short story “Beautiful Eyes” was chosen for publication in Peacock Journal Beautiful Eyes “You have beautiful eyes”, I remembered his words suddenly as I washed my face that morning.
-I hadn’t plucked my eyebrows for months, my skin was… Read More »Beautiful Eyes
+I hadn’t plucked my eyebrows for months, my skin was dry and my eyes had black circles.
+I was aging, definitely aging.
+Still, when I looked into the sun and the sunlight streamed through my eyes, it rendered them slightly translucent and they shone a rich amber.
+My eyes were big and my eyebrows, though not finely groomed any longer, were naturally arch shaped.
+My… Read More »Beautiful Eyes

 Green Fork